Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 ### AI Diagnostics {#ai-diagnostics}

-#### Emergency DiagnosticsDiagnosis {#emergency-diagnosticsdiagnosis}
+#### Emergency Diagnostics {#emergency-diagnostics}

-Immediate diagnostics required for emergency care: immediate processing is required for a clinical diagnosis of the trauma.
-These workloads have the patient either awaiting further imaging or diagnostics.
-Seconds count for some emergency diagnostics situations (such as stroke).
+Immediate diagnostics required for emergency care: immediate processing is required for a rapid diagnosis of some emergent condition.
+These workloads have the patient either awaiting further imaging or other diagnostics.
+Seconds count for some emergency diagnostics situations (such as stroke, traumatic injury, and heart attack).

 **Clinical Workflow**